 3. Eat More Vegetables

 Vegetables are one of the most nutritious food you can eat and definitely a part of the healthiest diet.
 Most of us grow up hating vegetables but they are an essential part of healthy eating.
 Vegetables don’t have to be boring, it makes such a huge difference if they are flavored properly.
 If you only like certain vegetables, just start with that and maybe try a new one each month.
 If you really can’t stand vegetables, you aren’t alone.
 You can find tons of recipes online that show you how to hide them in your meals.
-For example, I regularly make pizza that uses cauliflower for the crust instead of wheat flour.
-The flavor is not lacking and it holds up pretty well.
-You can feel great about eating that whereas a takeout pizza would make you feel bloated and maybe even a little guilty.
+For example, I’ve made pizza that uses cauliflower for the crust instead of flour.

 - Embrace the few vegetables you like